Hem-W/ERA5_toolbox/README.md

 A tool for downloading ERA5 climate data from the Copernicus Climate Data Store (CDS) using multiple API keys concurrently to improve download speeds.

+## Features

+- Dynamic task assignment system that automatically balances workload among multiple API keys
+  - Each API key can run multiple worker threads simultaneously (Two workers per API key is recommended by default, as one for active downloading and the other one for queueing on the server side.)
+  - Dynamic task submission for worker threads based on progress
+- Robust download mechanism:
+  - Automatic fallback download if the CDS API method fails
+  - Exponential backoff retry strategy for failed downloads
+  - Resumable for interrupted downloads
+- Smart file handling:
+  - Optional automatic variable short name extraction from NetCDF files
+  - Skip existing files when provided with short names
+- Supports both ERA5 single-level and pressure-level datasets

 ## Installation

 1. Clone or download this repository: